nsonic001/browserStorage/README.md

-## browserStorage
+# browserStorage

-Module to store data in localStorage with expiry
+A Module to store data in localStorage with expiry

+# GET API
+browserStorage.get(key)
+  - key: key of the bucket, you set while storing

 # SET API
-key : key of the bucket to store, mandatory

-value : value for that key, mandatory

-expiry_days : not mandatory, if don't want to set expiry, default is 1 day.

 browserStorage.set(key, value, expiry_days)

-# GET API
-key : key of the bucket
+   - key: key of the bucket to store, mandatory

-browserStorage.get(key)
+   - value: value to store correspond to that key, mandatory
+   - expiry_days: not mandatory, if don't want to set expiry, default is 1 day.